catseye/Chrysoberyl/article/Pictures.md

 Pictures
 ========

-As with the musical compositions, there is some controversy over whether this list should be in Chrysoberyl, or elsewhere.
+As with the [musical compositions](Musical%20Compositions.md), there is some controversy over whether this list should be in Chrysoberyl, or elsewhere.
 And by "controversy" I mean, I can't decide.

 Unlike many other lists in Chrysoberyl, this list is in reverse chronological order.
+It is also fairly heavily abridged, i.e. there are quite a few pictures I've made that are super not good enough to make this list.
+These pictures are generally digital creations, or digitally-modified images, or drawings.

 ### Morningstar at a Knife Fight